Juul/notdhcpserver/README.md

 * Q: Why did you write this?
 Why not just use the dnsmasq dhcp server?
 * A: The behaviour we want is very specific. nothdcpserver hands out only one IP per interface and does not keep track of lease time.
 Every time there is a physical disconnect on the interface the state is reset. dnsmasq uses the IP of each interface to decide which dhcp-range to hand out on that interface.
 This is problematic since we use the same IP on multiple non-bridged interfaces.
 We still use dnsmasq for normal DHCP.
 We are also handing out an SSL cert and key along with the IP.
 Lastly, we don't want to give these IPs out to anything that isn't an extender node and we want to run both notdhcpserver and dnsmasq dhcp server on the same interface at the same time such that the interface can work as an extra LAN port until an extender node is plugged in, at which time it will be switched over to become a dedicated extender node port.

+# About swlib

+Since swlib has not been broken out as a separate package, I simply copied the files from the OpenWRT swconfig package.

 # License and copyright

+The following is true for everything except the files in the swlib/ directory:

 This software is licensed under the GNU General Public License v3.